Regular Savings Guide

 What are regular saver accounts?

-With the base rate at rock bottom, having been frozen at 0.50% for more than six years, savers are struggling to find a decent home for their savings.
+With the base rate at a historic low of 0.25%, savers are struggling to find a decent home for their savings.

 The good news is, one type of savings account which often pays higher rates of interest than standard easy access accounts is a regular saver account which requires you to pay in a set amount each month.